 Ludwig (2021 Series), 2020-2021

 In addition to their visual slabbiness (somewhat akin to miniaturized trilithic monuments), several of the forms included in the Ludwig series engage in a kind of Wittgensteinian play with the idea of a chair or functional object.
-Each piece is finished on all sides, allowing for the possibility of inverting a work to position it in a new way and, thus, to achieve an alternate affordance: a bench becomes a bookcase, a low table serves as a record rack, an armchair suggests a totemic alter.
-This degree of ambiguity suggests that each work will always remain an open form.
+Each piece is finished on all sides, allowing for the possibility of inverting a work or positioning it in a new way to achieve an alternate affordance: a bench becomes a bookcase, a low table serves as a record rack, an armchair suggests a totemic alter, etc.